-Apple Charlotte (or Sharlotka, as Russians call it) is probably the most popular sweet cake in Russia.
+Sharlotka, or Apple Charlotte is probably the most popular Russian sweet cake.
 It is famous for being simple, affordable and quick.
 No fancy ingredients are needed and the result is hard to spoil.
 If you need to fix something quickly for pudding you’d think of the apple Sharlotka as it takes no more than 20-30 minutes to prepare and about half an hour in the oven.
 Here is the recipe for Russian Sharlotka cake.

-As you will see, all of the versions mentioned above have little to do with the popular Russian dessert called Sharlotka – Apple Charlotte today.
-Sharlotka recipe actually is for the sponge kind of cake with cut apples baked inside.
+As you will see, all mentioned above has little to do with the modern Russian Apple Sharlotka.
+Sharlotka recipe actually is for the sponge cake with cut apples baked inside.
 Russian apple Sharlotka is more a cake then a pie, in my opinion, but I don’t insist if you think otherwise.

 Prep Time: 30 minutes